Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Numerical sign problem: Fundamental obstacle in negative particle method

-In order to measure the empirical variances of the particle simulations, we try to calculate the $l^2$-error $\mathcal{E}_2[W_1](t)$ (see Eq.~\eqref{def.L2error}) between the histogram \eqref{histogram} of $W_1(x, k, t)$ and the deterministic solutions produced by a characteristic-spectral-mixed scheme \cite{XiongZhangShao2022}, as well as the deviation in total Hamiltonian $\mathcal{E}_H(t)$ (see Eq.~\eqref{def.Herr}), with details put in Section \ref{sec.num}.
-Aside from them, we also record the growth ratio of particle number, that is, the total particle number $\mathcal{N}(t) = P(t) + M(t)$ divided by $N_0$.
+We provide an illustration of numerical sign problem by simulating the single-body 6-D Wigner equation \eqref{single_body_Wigner} (see Example \ref{example1} in Section \ref{sec.num}).
+In order to measure the empirical variances of the particle simulations, we calculate the $l^2$-error $\mathcal{E}_2[W_1](t)$ (see Eq.~\eqref{def.L2error}) by comparing the histogram \eqref{histogram} of $W_1(x_1, k_1, t)$ and reference solutions produced by a deterministic characteristic-spectral-mixed scheme \cite{XiongZhangShao2022}, as well as the deviation in total Hamiltonian $\mathcal{E}_H(t)$